 You can see more details about each specific loan on the loan page and there you can decide if you want to invest or not.

-In case you don’t want to access your account daily and search for loans, the auto-invest feature comes in handy.
+You’ll need at least 50 EUR in your account in order to create an auto-invest profile.
 You can set up the amount you’re willing to invest on a single loan, loan term interval, the interest rate you’d like, type of loans, loan-to-value ratio, and then let it run and pick up investments for you.

 Conclusions on EstateGuru